Field Manual · Workflow Optimization

 Siloed workflows cause duplication, delays, and inconsistent messaging.
 Integrating workflows across teams provides:

-• Centralised visibility: Everyone sees project status and asset versions.
+• Centralized visibility: Everyone sees project status and asset versions.

 • Shared accountability: Clear ownership across departments.